7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 The taxi union is very strong in Los Cabos.
 They are unhappy about Uber coming to Cabo and they’re still doing all they can (unsuccessfully) to prevent Uber from gaining a foothold in Los Cabos.

-But the fact is it exists in Cabo – and lots of visitors have used Uber.
+But the fact is it exists in Cabo – and lots of visitors use Uber (including us).

 For the most part, Uber works well within Cabo San Lucas and San Jose del Cabo.

-We recently used it to go from our Medano Beach resort in Cabo to a restaurant – and our Uber driver arrived within 4 minutes.
-(The cost was about $7 USD.)
+We use it to go from our Medano Beach resort in Cabo to restaurants.

-We also used Uber (no problem) to help transport our groceries from the Selecto Chedraui grocery store in the Puerto Paraiso Mall in Cabo San Lucas to our Medano Beach resort.
+We also use Uber (no problem) to help transport our groceries from the Selecto Chedraui grocery store in the Puerto Paraiso Mall in Cabo San Lucas to our Medano Beach resort.
+The Uber driver typically arrives within 4 minutes.
+And the cost is about $7 USD (plus tip).

 Note: There’s no Uber at the Cabo airport